Redress Schemes Explained by Abuse Solicitors

 Share Article:

-In recent years, various Redress Schemes have been introduced in order to compensate, or provide redress, to people who have suffered abuse in certain institutions or at the hands of certain individuals.
+In recent years, various Redress Schemes have been introduced to compensate, or provide redress, to people who have suffered abuse in certain institutions or at the hands of certain individuals.

 Schemes are usually set up on a voluntary basis by organisations when they realise that they may receive multiple claims for harm suffered following abuse at an institution or institutions in their control, or abuse by someone who worked or volunteered for them.